 LIVING REVOCABLE TRUSTS

-Is a very viable goal setting solution to asset protection, estate tax planning, probate avoidance, and testamentary decisions.
+Are a very viable goal setting solution to asset protection, estate tax planning, probate avoidance, and testamentary decisions.
 You should not let a lifetime of effort be wasted through mismanagement of the estate at death.
 The living trust will provide this peace of mind in preserving one’s assets by:

 Maintaining control of assets